 The Knowledge Academy PRINCE2® Training day course covers the following topics:

-- The Knowledge Academy PRINCE2® course materials and trainers are accredited by BCS. ensuring that delegates receive a consistently high standard of training.
+The Knowledge Academy PRINCE2® course materials and trainers are accredited by BCS ensuring that delegates receive a consistently high standard of training.
 The Knowledge Academy course materials are regularly assessed and maintained in line with stringent standards administered by BCS.
-The Knowledge Academy trainers are regularly assessed by The Knowledge Academy and BCS. to ensure that their knowledge of Project Management and PRINCE2® are strong enough to deliver training that helps delegates extract maximum benefit from attending our courses.
+The Knowledge Academy trainers are regularly assessed by The Knowledge Academy and BCS to ensure that their knowledge of Project Management and PRINCE2® is strong enough to deliver training that helps delegates extract maximum benefit from attending our courses.

-- The Knowledge Academy PRINCE2®courses materials are based on the 2009 edition of, “Managing Successful Projects using PRINCE2®,” and include examinations based on this manual.
+The Knowledge Academy PRINCE2® course materials are based on the 2009 edition of, “Managing Successful Projects using PRINCE2®,” and includes examinations based on this manual.

-The Knowledge Academy PRINCE2® Foundation and Practitioner event is designed to maximise delegates’ potential in the PRINCE2® training environment.
+The Knowledge Academy PRINCE2® Foundation and Practitioner course is designed to maximise delegates’ potential in the PRINCE2® training environment.

-- 1) Reading 3 chapters of the PRINCE2® manual, “Managing Successful Projects with PRINCE2®”
+- Reading 3 chapters of the PRINCE2® manual “Managing Successful Projects with PRINCE2®”

-- 2) Pre-course workbook to be completed by the Delegate and handed to Trainer at the start of course.
+- Pre-course workbook to be completed by the delegate and handed to the trainer at the start of course

-- 3) 70 multiple choice Questions to test your PRINCE2® with detailed answers
+- 70 multiple choice questions to test your PRINCE2® knowledge with detailed answers

-There are no formal prerequisites for this course, however, candidates must achieve a pass at Foundation level before attempting to complete the Practitioner examination.
+There are no formal prerequisites for this course but candidates must achieve a pass at the Foundation level examination before attempting to complete the Practitioner examination.

 - Principles of PRINCE2®